REVOgati/Ecommerce_Consumer_Behaviour/README.md

 ### **Limitations and Assumptions**

-	1. 	- There were many unique USER_IDs that had more than 1 occurence of the value 0 in the days_since_prior_order column.\
+	1. There were many unique USER_IDs that had more than 1 occurence of the value 0 in the days_since_prior_order column.\
 		-I assumed they may have made more than 1 order in their first day as the only possible explanation. \
 		- I used filtering and grouping techniques to handle this and get the correct number of new users in the period.\

-	2.  - The data is collected over a long period of time, however the limit is set to 30 days.\
+	2. The data is collected over a long period of time, however the limit is set to 30 days.\
 		- Therefore, those users that only bought once in this period are given the value 30 in the 'days_since_prior_order' column.\
 		- Therefore, those with 30 in the said column are not new users, but already established users,that have not ordered in a long period.\

 ### **Recommendations to Ecommerce Store and Conclusion**
-1.**On products insights**\
+1. **On products insights**\
 	- Given that the departments 'produce' or 'dairy eggs' have the highest orders, I would recommend measures to ensure consistency of quality of these products as well as their availability.\
 	- Given that the departments 'personal care', 'frozen' and 'household' have the lowest orders, measures should be put in place to promote products of these departments.\
 	- They might include improvement of product quality, research from users, advertisements or discounts.

-2. **Time-related**\
+2. **Time-related**
-	- I would recommend that there should be a significantly higher number of human resource allocation of the employees in the period 10am - 3pm due to the higher number of orders.\
+	- I would recommend that there should be a significantly higher number of human resource allocation of the employees in the period 10am - 3pm due to the higher number of orders.
-	 - Thus, there should be a smaller group at the hours 12am to 5am due to the lower number of orders.\
+	 - Thus, there should be a smaller group at the hours 12am to 5am due to the lower number of orders.
 	 - This helps to balance the number of human resource against traffic in order to ensure optimality in performance.

-3. **Consumer Segementation**\
+3. **Consumer Segementation**
-	- 8% of all the customers are new users while the rest are exisiting users.\
+	- 8% of all the customers are new users while the rest are exisiting users.
 	- This means that a very huge number of customers are returning.
 	- I would recommend surveys to understand reasons for returning customers.

-4. **Cart Analysis**\
+4. **Cart Analysis**
-	- The store does not have a major problem with cart abandonment as the average rate is at a percentage of less than 1%.\
+	- The store does not have a major problem with cart abandonment as the average rate is at a percentage of less than 1%.
 	- This might be due to the essential nature of most of its products as groceries and household items are always very readily needed.

 ### **References**

-- **Visualizations** : Path to my Tableau Dashboard for this project : [Ecommerce Store Viz](https://public.tableau.com/app/profile/gareth.tirop/viz/EcommerceStoreAnalysis_17080716552270/EcommerceStoreOrdersAnalysis)\
+- **Visualizations** : Path to my Tableau Dashboard for this project : [Ecommerce Store Viz](https://public.tableau.com/app/profile/gareth.tirop/viz/EcommerceStoreAnalysis_17080716552270/EcommerceStoreOrdersAnalysis)

-- ** Data Source** :\
+- **Data Source** :
-	- The dataset was sourced from a Kaggle account[Click here to view account](https://www.kaggle.com/hunter0007)\
+	- The dataset was sourced from a Kaggle account[Click here to view account](https://www.kaggle.com/hunter0007)

 - The dataset is from a real E-commerce grocery store called ; 'Hunter's e-grocery for their orders in a given time period in the year 2023 as explained [here](https://www.kaggle.com/datasets/hunter0007/ecommerce-dataset-for-predictive-marketing-2023/data).